 Transfer of Credit

-A maximum of 12 credits may be transferred to a master’s program at Stony Brook with the approval of the program and the Graduate School provided that they have not been used toward the satisfaction of any degree requirements here or at another institution.
+A maximum of 12 credits may be transferred to a master’s program and a maximum of 6 credits may be transferred to a certificate program at Stony Brook with the approval of the program and the Graduate School provided that they have not been used toward the satisfaction of any degree or certificate requirements here or at another institution.
 A candidate for the doctoral degree may transfer those graduate credits that are allowed by the appropriate departmental or program committee.